 - Professional, reliable monitoring is available for both systems.

 Differences: LiveWatch vs Abode

-LiveWatch and Adobe do have their differences especially when it comes to monitoring and pricing.
+LiveWatch and Abode do have their differences especially when it comes to monitoring and pricing.
 Here is a more detailed look at the differences between the two systems.

-- Adobe allows you to self-monitor your system while LiveWatch does not offer this option.
+- Abode allows you to self-monitor your system while LiveWatch does not offer this option.

 - Abode offers more flexible monitoring plans than LiveWatch.
 With LiveWatch, you must choose 24/7 monitoring.
-Adobe allows you to choose three or seven-day professional monitoring.
+Abode allows you to choose three or seven-day professional monitoring.